Agung Supriyanto

-Agung Supriyanto (born 14 June 1992 in Jepara, Central Java) is an Indonesian professional footballer who plays as a forward for Liga 2 club RANS Nusantara.
+Agung Supriyanto (born 14 June 1992 in Jepara, Central Java) is an Indonesian professional footballer who plays as a forward.

 Personal life

 Supriyanto was born on 14 June 1992.
 He enlisted in the Army through special selection on sport after graduating from highschool.

 Per January 2015, he is a second sergeant in the Indonesian Army's military police.

 He claimed that his main profession is a soldier and football is only a hobby.

 Career

 Club

 Supriyanto played for PPSM Kartika Nusantara Magelang after graduating from army training for 18 month.

 In September 2014, while Supriyanto was still contracted to Persija, he played for internal amateur competition in Indonesian Armed Forces, Piala TNI 2014, for his own branch team PSAD (Army football club) and won the cup.

-On December 25, 2014, he was announced as a Persebaya Bhayangkara player.
+On 25 December 2014, he was announced as a Persebaya Bhayangkara player.

 International

 During his time at PPSM KN Magelang, Supriyanto played for Indonesia U-22 in Asian Cup U-22 qualification.

 He made his international debut for the Indonesia national team in 2013.